Suffolk Coast & Heaths National Landscape – Shingle Shores, Heathland, and Big Skies

 Bitterns, marsh harriers, deer, seals, and large numbers of migrating birds in spring and autumn.

-Which towns make the best bases for walking holidays?
+Which towns make the best bases for places to stay?

 Southwold, Aldeburgh, Orford, and Woodbridge are all excellent bases with good food, characterful accommodation, and easy access to trails.